Brazil Passport Ranking

-The Brazilian passport currently ranks on the 18th place according to the Guide visa index.
+The Brazilian passport currently ranks on the 18th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 170 countries.
 With a high mobility score it is one of the most desirable passports in the world.
 Brazilian passport holders have visa-free access and visas on arrival to countries such as United Kingdom, United Arab Emirates, Russia and the entire European Union.
 This allows almost instant travel opportunities worldwide.
 Brazilian passport holders do however require a visa to enter about 56 destinations in the world.
 Some countries where visa is required are China, India and the United States.

 The Federative Republic of Brazil is the 5th largest country in the world consisting of 26 states.
 The most important provinces are Sao Paulo, Belo Horizonte and Rio de Janeiro.
 The nation is situated in Southeastern America bordering the Atlantic Ocean.
 Brazil is the largest country in South America with a surface area of 8.5 million square kilometers.
 Its climate is mostly tropical but temperate in the south.
 The terrain is mostly flat with some plains, hills and mountains.